Recovery from ligament injury can usually be accomplished by restricting the dog's activity as described below. Minimizing

 recovery.
 The time needed varies with the severity of the injury and the size and age of the dog.
 By increasing

 activity gradually, watchfully, and cautiously, you will eventually come to the best possible recovery, but no one can know in advance

 how long that will take.
 Cautiously lengthen walks and increase activity while watching for indications of trouble at the joint.
 Be patient.
 Some dogs will be back to near-normal levels of activity in a few months.
 Others will take longer.
-You should start out assuming the recovery will take months, and possibly more months after that.
+You should start out assuming the recovery will take a number of months.
+Be Patient!